slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Love is what happens to men and women that don't know each other.'*

 <!--
+> *'I won’t be less just because you cannot be more.'*
 > *'Romance is the glamour which turns the dust of everyday life into a golden haze.' -- Elinor Glyn*
 > *'Afinal...
-Todas as pessoas são normais até as cohecermos melhor.' -- Margarida Rebelo Pinto*
+Todas as pessoas são normais até as conhecermos melhor.' -- Margarida Rebelo Pinto*
 > *'Primeiro veem-se as qualidades depois os defeitos' -- EF*

-> *'Romance is the glamour which turns the dust of everyday life into a golden haze.' -- Elinor Glyn*

 > *'I always worried someone would notice me, and then when no one did, I felt lonely.' -- Curtis Sittenfeld* -->